MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/setup.md

 Let's get started:
 1. Select **Set up** to launch the set up wizard.
-2. Review the prerequisites for the machine you are running Windows Admin Center on, the server or cluster you're connected to, as well as the network.
+2. Review the prerequisites for the machine you are running Windows Admin Center on, the Azure Stack HCI cluster you're connected to, as well as the network.
 Additionally, make sure you're signed into an Azure account on Windows Admin Center.
 When finished, select **Next**.
 3. On the **System checks** page of the wizard, take any required actions, such as connecting your Windows Admin Center gateway to Azure.
 This step check that Windows Admin Center and the system that will host Azure Kubernetes Service have the proper configurations to continue.
 When you're finished taking action, select **Next**.
 4. Configure the machine that will host Azure Kubernetes Service in the **Host configuration** step.
 We recommend you select **automatically download updates** in this section.
 Select **Next** after you're finished.
 This step of the wizard asks you to configure the following details:
     * host details, such as a name for the management cluster and a folder to store VM images